-- 5. While there is no requirement that you have to attempt to resolve the matter with the doctor and/or healthcare institution ("HCI") first, our experience suggests that many complaints can be resolved to the satisfaction of all parties by directly raising the matter to the doctor and/or HCI concerned.
-This is especially since SMC cannot provide the redress that some complainants would like to address (see paragraph 7 below).
-Therefore, we recommend that you highlight your concerns to the doctor(s) and/or relevant HCI or consider the other avenues listed at paragraph 8 below as the matter may be resolved without the need for you to make a complaint to SMC. - 6.
-Where the case involves serious allegations of misconduct, serious defect in the quality of medical services provided or a significant question of the doctor's physical or mental fitness to practise medicine, we encourage you to report the matter to SMC as soon as possible.
+- 5. While there is no requirement that you have to attempt to resolve the matter with the doctor and/or healthcare institution first, our experience suggests that many complaints can be resolved to the satisfaction of all parties by directly raising the matter to the doctor and/or healthcare institution concerned.
+This is especially since SMC cannot provide type of remedy sought by some complainants (see para 7 below).
+Therefore, we recommend that you highlight your concerns to the doctor(s) and/or relevant healthcare institution or consider the other avenues listed at para 8 below as the matter may be resolved without the need for you to make a complaint to SMC. - 6.
+However, it should be noted that under section 67 of the MRA, a doctor who treats or attends to another doctor, must inform SMC accordingly where he/she is of the opinion that the doctor being treated or attended to is unfit to practise medicine by reason of his/her mental or physical condition.